Research shows that massage during pregnancy can improve your baby’s health in 3 ways.

 3. Inflammation Reduction

 During breastfeeding, the joints’ edema or inflammation is also induced by diminished drainage and elevated pressure from the overweight uterus on the main blood vessels.
-The elimination of tissue residue contained by the lymph body system further increases this, as Healthline explained.
+The elimination of tissue residue in the lymph body system further increases this, as Healthline explained.

 In addition to decreasing the collection of fluids in sore joints, massage also helps relax soft tissues.